Tambralinga: 1002–1010 Tambralinga–Ankorian–Lavo Wars

-Cœdès suggests that Sujita, who was the king of Tambralinga, won over Udayadityavarman I of the Angkor in 1003 and enthroned as Jayavirahvarman.
+Cœdès suggests that Sujita, who was the king of Tambralinga, won over Udayadityavarman I of Angkor in 1003 and enthroned as Jayavirahvarman.
+On the epigraphic dating, Udayādityavarman I died in 1001 and both Jayavīravarman and Suryavarman I were consecrated in 1002, the former ruling at Angkor and in the west and the latter in the east; K.834 from Tuol Don Srei records that the ensuing war lasted nine years, and six oath inscriptions taken in 1011 mark its close.
 This led to a nine-year Angkorian civil war in which Suryavarman I of Lavo won the battle and became the successor of Jayavirahvarman in 1010.
 However, Achille Dauphin-Meunier proposes that Jayavirahvarman was the rightful successor and brother of Udayadityavarman I. Suryavarman I was believed to be Kambojaraja, a son of Sujita and an Angkorian princess.
 He was appointed the new ruler of Lavo Kingdom after it was taken over by his father in the 925–927 Tambralinga–Lavo–Haripuñjaya wars.
-Some academics cite Suryavarman I was instead a Khmer opponent who evicted Jayavirahvarman out of the Angkor.
+Some academics cite Suryavarman I was instead a Khmer opponent who evicted Jayavirahvarman out of Angkor.

-However, the most recent studies found that Suryavarman I was actually from the easternmost regions with the strongholds in Sambor and Kratié, but later span influence westward to Kampong Thom.
-Meanwhile, Jayavirahvarman controlled the western part but after losing the throne to Suryavarman I, he evacuated to Battambang and then to his power base in the Phimai region.
-This led to Suryavarman I's attacking campaign of the Khorat Plateau and Chao Phraya basin, which included Lavo Kingdom of Tambralinga's prince Kambojaraja.
+However, the most recent studies found that Suryavarman I was actually from the easternmost regions with strongholds in Sambor and Kratié, but later had influence westward to Kampong Thom.
+Meanwhile, Jayavirahvarman controlled the western part but after losing the throne to Suryavarman I, he fled to Battambang and then to his power base in the Phimai region.
+This led to Suryavarman I's offensive campaign of the Khorat Plateau and Chao Phraya basin, which included the Lavo Kingdom.
 Suryavarman I's invading of Lavo is probably a cause of the 1025–1026 Tambralinga/Srivijiya–Ankorian/Chola Wars.
+Suryavarman I's own inscriptions, however, give him an Angkorian ancestry rather than a peninsular one.
+K.275 states that he was born into the family of Indravarman I, and K.380 and K.660 that his queen Vīralakṣmī belonged to the line of Harṣavarman I and Īśānavarman II, although K.136 and K.161 concede that he had no claim by descent from his immediate predecessors and obtained the kingdom by battle.
+Michael Vickery has accordingly described the proposal that Suryavarman I originated in a ruling family in what is now Thailand or on the Malay Peninsula as an ingenious speculation for which convincing proof is lacking.